schgressive/cines-api/README.md

 # Cines API

-An attempt at an open JSON API with movie showtimes for chilean Movie Theaters.
-Since none of the websites provide an API for this I though I'd make my own.
+An attempt at an open JSON API with movie showtimes for chilean movie theaters.
+Since none of the websites provide an API for this I thought I'd make my own.

 # Requirements